 The financial statements of enterprises whose functional currency is not the euro are converted using the closing rate method.
 Under this method, all assets and liabilities, both monetary and non-monetary, are converted using the spot exchange rate at the closing date.
 Income and expense items are converted at the average exchange rate over the period.
 The same method is applied to the financial statements of Group subsidiaries located in hyperinflationary economies, after adjusting for the effects of inflation by applying a general price index, if this is significant.
-BNP Paribas Cardif has analysed the impact that this correction would have had for the entities for which the functional currency is the Argentine peso.
-This impact is not significant at 31 December 2021.
+BNP Paribas Cardif has applied these provisions for its subsidiary in Turkey (see Application of IAS 29).
+On the other hand, the impact for entities in Argentina was deemed not significant at 31 December 2022.

-Differences arising from the conversion of balance sheet items and profit and loss items are recorded in shareholders' equity under "Changes in assets and liabilities recognised directly in equity" for the portion attributable to shareholders, and in "Minority interests" for the portion attributable to third-party investors.
+Differences arising from the conversion of balance sheet items and profit or loss items are recorded in shareholders' equity under "Changes in assets and liabilities recognised directly in equity" for the portion attributable to shareholders, and in "Minority interests" for the portion attributable to third-party investors.

-Should the liquidation or disposal of some or all of an interest held in a foreign entity located outside the Euro zone lead to a change in the nature of the investment (loss of control, loss of significant influence or loss of joint control without keeping a significant influence), the cumulative translation adjustment at the date of liquidation or sale is recognised in the profit and loss account.
+Should the liquidation or disposal of some or all of an interest held in a foreign entity located outside the Euro zone lead to a change in the nature of the investment (loss of control, loss of significant influence or loss of joint control without keeping a significant influence), the cumulative translation adjustment at the date of liquidation or sale is recognised in the income statement.